Hymn Before Sunrise: Background

 Coleridge's use of an unacknowledged source was described by Thomas de Quincey, a contemporary of Coleridge, as plagiarism.
 This claim has since been brought up many times by scholars trying to determine Coleridge's actual sources for the poem.
 The original poem, "Chamonix beym Sonnenaufgange", dated May 1791, was published in Brun's collection Gedichte.
 Although Brun is a source, she is one among others, and the poem is similar to many of Coleridge's poems before he read Brun's poetry.

 Poem

 The poem begins with a joyful discovery:

 In part of the poem, Coleridge merges his own experience with the language borrowed from Brun:

 Themes

-In a manner similar Coleridge's Kubla Khan, Hymn Before Sunrise describes a type of miraculous event in which singing rings out while mountain ice is melted by the sun.
+In a manner similar to Coleridge's Kubla Khan, Hymn Before Sunrise describes a type of miraculous event in which singing rings out while mountain ice is melted by the sun.
 This draws a relationship between art and nature.
 In describing the sublime, Coleridge offers a contrast to the view held by Edmund Burke and William Wordsworth, which Coleridge described as a masculine presentation of the material in a matter-of-fact manner.
 Instead, Coleridge suggests a sublime through identifying with the matter.
 The joy that Coleridge experienced within the poem was not to last as the poems that followed over the next few years contained contrary feelings.